-Mim began her journey with Trinity 10 years ago as a resident and undergrad.
-A decade later, and she still keeps in touch with many of the friends she made in those early years.
+Mim began her journey with Trinity 16 years ago as a resident and undergrad.
+Over a decade later, and she still keeps in touch with many of the friends she made in those early years.

 I am fortunate not only to be a staff member but also a resident alumni of Trinity.
 I lived here for six years as both an undergraduate and graduate student, which afforded me many wonderful experiences and memories.
 Trinity is where I met my husband while he was on exchange from the U.S. and, ten years later, our journey has come full circle.